Pamirbek/ProjectForFinalsForJava/README.md

 ### Exceptions
 In console you can see the exception if you leave one of the inputs empty.
 And that is not all.
 If student does not fill email with "@" and "." it will throw an exception again, but this time saying that email was not written properly.
 Also for text field "Date of birth" there is exception for character "/".
 Not only exception will appear in console, but also text describing the input problem under buttons "Submit" and "Clear".
 ### Classes
 To work with classes, Student class was created.
 It has all parameters that are introduced in our Student-ID cards.
 For example: names, surnames, ID in university, department and more.
 And I use these classes in a new window.
 And to show information about them I used getters method.
+Also every JFrame is another class.
+For instance: Registration and Students windows are two classes in my project.

 ### Let me show you table from "Project Proposal.pdf" file